 - Book must be borrowed from the public library (any format) or previously owned.

-The Choice Awards has 21 categories and that was wayyyyy too much and unrealistic for me so I narrowed it down to 12.
+The 2018 Choice Awards had 21 categories and that was wayyyyy too much and unrealistic for me so I narrowed it down to 12.
 I skipped a few categories that I have no interest in (horror and the nonfiction winner.
 I’d like to sleep at night), ones that I’m not interested in at the moment (cookbooks, science & technology, graphic novels, picture books) and categories that I read pretty frequently (YA and Middle Grade).
+I came away with this TBR.

-*Selected the runner up in this category because I’ve read the winner/winner is a sequel in a series I haven’t read.
+* Selected the runner up because I’ve read the winner/winner is a sequel in a series I haven’t read.
 This idea came from watching Emily Fox’s video after someone on Twitter suggested I watch it.

 The Good News